lsu-ub-uu/cora-datadevelopment/README.md

 ## Run scripts

+`outputs-export` to export outputs from fedora to disk

+- `-h`, `--help`: show the helper
+- `--domain`: The domain to export
+- `--workers`: The number of worker threads (default 16)

-`output-migrate` to migrate posts with the fedora format into the Cora format
+`outputs-import` to import outputs with the fedora format to Cora

 - `-h`, `--help`: show the helper
 - `--xml-dir`: the directory where the fedora XML publications are located.